 The high mountains of the interior catch the clouds and the monsoon rains make much of Sri Lanka as close to a tropical paradise as one could imagine.
 These are wild elephants in a swampy part of Rahunu National Park in the southeastern part of the county.
 One often saw domesticated elephants, which had much pink rather than grey pigmentation.
 When I grew up, it was a cliché for someone to claim to have seen a pink elephant when they were drunk suggesting that they must have been hallucinating but hey, they really do exist.
 Sri Lanka, like most countries, has lost much of its wild lands over the last decades yet it is claimed that a king proclaimed the first wild animal sanctuary in the world here more than 2000 years ago.
 It’s just a coincidence that this photo looks similar to the above tea plantation.
 Both are green and fertile but the park had a swamp and wildlife.

 Tissamaharama, Rahunu National Park

-To visit this extensive park I stayed in Tissamaharama and arranged a tour through my guesthouse.
+To visit the extensive Rahuna National Park I stayed in Tissamaharama and arranged a tour through my guesthouse.
 Our jeep was very old and they didn’t dare to stop the motor since it might not start again.
 This made it difficult to keep a low profile and when one did see animals, the vehicle was shaking so much that taking photos was next to impossible.
 Despite this, we got very close to some elephants and saw crocodiles, wild boar, an eagle, jackals, monkeys, deer and lots of birds.
 The guide pointed out what should be a leopard a long ways off but it could have been anything for all I could see.
 Later, people in a jeep ahead of us showed me their video of a leopard crossing the road right in front of them, so maybe our guide was right.

 Haputale, Ella, Bandulla & Nuwara Eliya